ShaileshRawat1403/tech-docs/tech-writer-portfolio/01-internal-communications/feedback-loop-mechanisms.md

 ---

-## Why Feedback Loops Matter

-Establishing clear mechanisms for listening and responding to employees helps:

-- Identify and resolve internal friction early
-- Improve processes through real-world insights
-- Strengthen psychological safety and transparency
-- Build a culture of accountability and participation
+## Overview

+Feedback loops are structured processes that help organizations listen to employees, take meaningful action, and close the communication loop effectively.
+This guide provides a practical framework and tools to support scalable internal feedback systems.

 ---

+## Why It Matters

+Strong feedback mechanisms enable:

+- Early detection of internal friction or dissatisfaction
+- Incremental improvements based on real employee experience
+- Higher engagement through visible listening and action
+- A culture of openness, trust, and shared ownership

+---

+## Prerequisites

+Before setting up a feedback loop:

+- Define clear objectives for feedback collection
+- Choose tools accessible to all employees
+- Establish who owns the feedback process and responses
+- Ensure anonymity and confidentiality options are available

+---

+## Tasks

-## Common Feedback Channels
+### Common Feedback Channels

 | Channel               | Format             | Use Case                                     |
 |-----------------------|--------------------|----------------------------------------------|